 Master’s Degree in Entomology and Nematology, Specializing in Beekeeping

-Our 30-credit master’s degree in entomology and nematology with a specialization in beekeeping is designed for students interested in starting or advancing their career in the apiculture industry.
+In 2020, Florida beekeepers produced an estimated 15 million pounds of honey and 300,000 pounds of beeswax, accumulating a revenue of approximately $60.35 million.
+Our 30-credit master’s degree in entomology and nematology with a specialization in beekeeping is designed for students interested in starting or advancing their careers in the growing apiculture industry.

 During this online program, you’ll gain in-depth entomology knowledge essential for current and aspiring beekeepers.
 Not to be confused with UF’s Honey Bee Research and Extension Lab’s Master Beekeeper Program, which is intended to mentor new beekeepers, our online master’s degree in beekeeping offers a more formal education, giving students the opportunity to pursue a prestigious graduate degree while learning about apiculture theory, honey bee biology and the basics of starting a beekeeping business.